Pyar Ke Sadqay

-Pyar Ke Sadqay (پیار کے صدقے) is a 2020 Pakistani drama television series premiered on 23 January 2020 on Hum TV.
+Pyar Ke Sadqay (پیار کے صدقے) is a 2020 Pakistani drama television series that premiered on Hum TV on 23 January 2020.
 It is directed by Farooq Rind, written by Zanjabeel Asim Shah and produced by Momina Duraid under MD Productions.
-It has Yumna Zaidi and Bilal Abbas in leads while Yashma Gill, Omair Rana and Atiqa Odho in supporting roles.
+It has Bilal Abbas and Yumna Zaidi in leads and Yashma Gill, Omair Rana and Atiqa Odho in supporting roles.

-The series received critical acclaim due to Rind's direction and Zaidi's performance as Mahjabeen.
-Pyar Ke Sadqay won the most awards in Lux Style Awards 2021 including Best Actor Critics for Khan and Best Actress Critics and Best Actress Popular both for Zaidi.
+Pyar Ke Sadqay series received critical acclaim due to Rind's direction and performances of the actors especially Khan and Zaidi.
+It won the most awards at the 20th Lux Style Awards, including Best Actor Critics for Khan and Best Actress Critics and Best Actress Popular both for Zaidi.

 Plot

-"Pyar Ke Sadqay" is the story of Abdullah (Bilal Abbas) and Mahjabeen (Yumna Zaidi), who are social misfits.
+"Pyar Ke Sadqay" is the story of Abdullah and Mahjabeen, who are social misfits.
 Mahjabeen's character is that of an ingénue.
-Mahjabeen is a naïve, quirky, clumsy, carefree, overtalkative, and mischievous young woman who has failed the tenth-grade multiple times.
+She is a naïve, quirky, clumsy, carefree, talkative, and mischievous young woman who has failed the tenth-grade multiple times.
 She is very innocent and fails to pick up on specific social cues.
 Presumably, she has a lower-middle-class family background.
-Abdullah is a shy, nerdy, soft-spoken, and socially awkward/out-of-place university student gifted in mathematics.
-He comes from an affluent upbringing and has been verbally abused by his stepfather, Sarwar (Omair Rana).
-Both protagonists are daydreamers with different aspirations; Mahjabeen fantasises about escaping from her studies and getting married one day, while Abdullah dreams about a relationship with his crush and classmate, Shanzey (Yashma Gill).
+Abdullah is a shy, nerdy, soft-spoken, and socially awkward, out-of-place university student gifted in mathematics.
+He comes from an affluent upbringing and has been psychologically abused by his stepfather, Sarwar.
+Both protagonists are daydreamers with different aspirations; Mahjabeen fantasizes about escaping from her studies and getting married, while Abdullah dreams about a relationship with his crush and classmate, Shanzey.

 Mahjabeen and Abdullah know each other through her father, Munshi Jee, who works for Abdullah's family and business.
 Mahjabeen teases Abdullah occasionally, and they are acquaintances at the beginning of the series.
 Early in the series, Sarwar becomes smitten with Mahjabeen and plots to pursue her romantically.
-However, his desire to marry Mahjabeen is rejected by Munshi Jee as she is far too innocent and young to be married to someone as cunning and old as Sarwar.
-After both protagonists get rejected by their interests (with Mahjabeen's fiancé eloping with her best friend on her wedding day and Abdullah's crush rejecting his proposal), Abdullah marries Mahjabeen.
+However, his desire to marry Mahjabeen is rejected by Munshi Jee as she is too innocent and young to marry someone as cunning and old as Sarwar.
+After both protagonists are rejected by their interests (with Mahjabeen's fiancé eloping with her best friend on her wedding day and Abdullah's crush rejecting his proposal), Abdullah marries Mahjabeen.
 He does this out of pity.
-This angers Sarwar, and he secretly plots to ruin the gullible Abdullah's relationship with the ever-so innocent Mahjabeen.
+This angers Sarwar, and he secretly plots to ruin the gullible Abdullah's relationship with the ever-so-innocent Mahjabeen.
 He continuously insults Mahjabeen and tells Abdullah that she is unworthy of him.
-Although he listens to and believes his stepfather, in the beginning, he begins to like the small things that make her a "Middle class" wife.
+Although he listens to and believes his stepfather in the beginning, but then begins to like the small things that make her a "middle class" wife.